gu-eresearch/hpcWorkshop/content/23-resources.md

 There are two general ways you can subset your job, the dataset and the computations.

-Examples: </br>
+Examples:
-Dataset - partitioning a dataset into small chunks that can be individually processed Computation - Using a for loop to read a large number of csv files into the HPC.
+**Dataset** - partitioning a dataset into small chunks that can be individually processed **Computation** - Using a for loop to read a large number of csv files into the HPC.
-Computation - Performing cross validation on classification or regression models.
+**Computation** - Performing cross validation on classification or regression models.

 Scaling up from a test run to the full dataset can get tricky if you are running your job in parallel computing.
 This is because the relationship between number of CPU's and processing time is not linear, its an exponential curve that slowly flattens out.
 We will talk about this in a later session that is dedicated to parallel computing.